OddBallYT/ms_Obsidian.Projects/202 - Avarus/03 - World/Dungeons/Arcspire.md

 >> ### Arrival
 >> When the party arrives at Arcspire, read the following boxed text aloud:
 >> > [!recite|bg-green] ‎
 >> > A tower, sitting atop the summit of [[Mount Arcmire]].
 Glassy black stones bordered with white mortar.
-Surrounded by thick wisps of bluish cloud slowly spiraling around it.
+Surrounded by thick wisps of bluish cloud slowly spiraling around the tower.
 Twenty-five feet up, the tower broken open, the remnants scattered across the mountain top.
 Narrow arrow slits carved into the stone, the inside dark, revealing no signs of occupation.
->>
 >> Entering the tower